AndrewDonelson/golog/README.md

 )

 func main() {
     // Get the instance for logger class
     // Third option is optional and is instance of type io.Writer, defaults to os.Stderr println("\nProduction Output: as Log")
     log, err := golog.NewLogger(&golog.Options{Module: "prod-example"})
     if err != nil {
         panic(err) // Check for error
     }
     log.SetEnvironment(golog.EnvProduction)

     method := "main"
     log.Trace(method, "main.go", 7)
     log.SetFunction(method)

     // Critically log critical
     log.Critical("This is Critical message!")
     // Show the error
     log.Error("This is Error message!")
     // Show the success
     log.Success("This is Success message!")
     // Give the Warning
     log.Warning("This is Warning message!")
     // Notice
     log.Notice("This is Notice message!")
     // Show the info
     log.Info("This is Info message, Fatal & Panic skipped!")
     // Debug
     log.Debug("This is Debug message!")
 }
 ```

-## Usage
+## Example Usage

 You can set a environment variable BUILD_ENV to either \[dev, qa or prod] and when a logger is created it will auto-detect and set the proper environment.
 After
 creating the logger you may of course manually set the environment by using `log.SetEnvironment({EnvDevelopment})`.
 Below are the Options for when creating a Custom Logger: